 For the last fifteen years, Dr. Oh has devoted her practice primarily in the areas of relational trauma, grief/loss, couples/family/multigenerational issues, and multicultural counseling (for multiethnic communities including LGBT), as well as personal empowerment.
 Dr. Oh is an avid proponent of a strength-based, relational approach to helping people as she firmly believes in each person’s intrinsic power to heal, grow, and thrive given the proper guidance and support.
 Every individual is regarded respectfully as a whole being whose emotional, physical, and spiritual needs are addressed concurrently via uniquely constructed modes of healing and growth.
 Dr. Oh does not believe in a cookie cutter model of treatment but rather endeavors to bring out the best in each person as the ultimate agent of change.

 Dr. Oh has spent more than a decade in community mental health, advocating for the underprivileged and indigent children and families of all different ethnicities.
 In the course of her career as a mental health professional, Dr. Oh has assumed various supervisory/managerial posts overseeing various County Programs aimed at preserving families and promoting the welfare of the underserved by directly interfacing with the Department of Mental Health and Department of Children and Family Services.
-For the past five years, Dr. Oh has also served as Clinical Supervisor, teaching and mentoring interns and trainees in the field of Social Work, Marriage and Family Therapy, and Clinical Psychology.
+For more than five years, Dr. Oh has also served as Clinical Supervisor, teaching and mentoring interns and trainees in the field of Social Work, Marriage and Family Therapy, and Clinical Psychology.

 Dr. Oh is fluent in Korean and continuously devoted to helping people (children, adolescents, adults, couples, and families) of all different walks of life with individually unique challenges.